This post may contain affiliate links which won’t change your price but will share some commission.

-- Pour mixture onto a dehydrator sheet or baking sheet and flatten as much as possible using a spatula.
-Then, use a knife to score batter into crackers.
+- Transfer the mixture onto a dehydrator sheet or baking sheet and flatten as much as possible using a spatula.
+The thickness of the crackers should be only about 1/4-inch of less.
+Then, use a knife to score the dough into crackers.

-- Dehydrate on 120 degrees for 12 hours and flip.
-Dehydrator for another 12 hours (24 hours total) or until completely dry and crispy.
+- Dehydrate on 120 degrees for 12 hours and then carefully flip over the crackers.
+Dehydrate for another 12 hours (24 hours total) or until the crackers are completely dry and crispy.

-- If using an oven, use the minimum temperature setting with the convention fan on and keep a close eye on them so they don’t burn.
-I did have not tried making them in an oven so I cannot recommend how long it will take to cook them (let me know if you try it this way!).
+If using an oven, use the minimum temperature setting with the convention fan on and keep a close eye on them so they don’t burn.
+It will take between 30 minutes to 90 minutes to get them fully crisp in the oven.

 Store the crackers in an air-tight bag at room temperature for up to 5 days.